datur/nncompression/papers/README.md

 ### Quantized neural networks: Training neural networks with low precision weights and activations

-### o prune, or not to prune: exploring the efficacy of pruning for model compression
+### To prune, or not to prune: exploring the efficacy of pruning for model compression